High-speed rail in the Netherlands: History

 As early as 1973, the Den Uyl cabinet discussed a high-speed railway line in the Netherlands.
 It was not until 1988 that the Nederlandse Spoorwegen (NS) started three HSL projects, namely HSL-Zuid, HSL-Oost, and HSL-Noord (Zuiderzeelijn).
 The overall plan, called Rail 21, was approved in 1989, coinciding with the 150th anniversary of the first railway in the Netherlands (1839).
 HSL-Zuid was constructed between 2000 and 2006, and began operating in 2009.
 HSL-Oost was cancelled in 2001, HSL-Noord was cancelled in 2007.
 The Hanzelijn (constructed 2006–2012) partially took over HSL-Noord's role in connecting the west and north of the country through Lelystad and Zwolle, and has been built to be eventually upgraded to 200 km/h, but so far trains on this track are not running at high speeds yet.
 New plans for a HSL-Noord, now dubbed 'Lelylijn' instead of 'Zuiderzeelijn', were unveiled in 2019; a feasibility study, with the support of all national political parties, is underway and expected to be finished in late 2020.

 Following numerous problems with the V250 multiple units the Fyra service on HSL-Zuid was cancelled in January 2013 after less than two months in full service.
 A week later Thalys and Eurostar trains replaced the Fyra to a less frequent and slower timetable.
-The Intercity Nieuwe Generatie (ICNG) is scheduled to be introduced on Dutch high-speed rails (HSL-Zuid and the Hanzelijn) in 2023.
+In 2023, the Intercity Nieuwe Generatie (ICNG) was introduced on Dutch high-speed rails (HSL-Zuid and the Hanzelijn), running at 200 km/h.
+The Thalys brand was replaced by Eurostar in October 2023.

 Lines

 HSL-Zuid

 HSL-Zuid (Hogesnelheidslijn Zuid, High-Speed Line South) is a 125 km high-speed railway line in the Netherlands.
 Using existing tracks from Amsterdam Centraal to Schiphol Airport, the dedicated high-speed line begins here and continues to Rotterdam Centraal and to the Belgian border.
 Here, it connects to the HSL 4, terminating at Antwerpen-Centraal.
 Den Haag Centraal (The Hague) and Breda are connected to the high-speed line by conventional railway lines.
 Services running at 160 km/h on the HSL-Zuid began on 7 September 2009 between Amsterdam and Rotterdam.
-From December 2009, Thalys trains from Amsterdam to Brussels and Paris have run on HSL-Zuid.
+From December 2009, Thalys (now Eurostar) trains from Amsterdam to Brussels and Paris have run on HSL-Zuid.
 From December 2012 to January 2013 (40 days in total) the Fyra V250 trains ran on HSL-Zuid between Amsterdam and Brussels, only to have service suspended because of the poor quality (and safety risks) of the Italian-made trains.